Sliick / Articles / Product

 Repeat for eachLoops over a child relationship of the base object; children render once per row.

-ListBulleted or numbered list, with merge field chips inside list items (Captivating-v1).
+ListBulleted or numbered list, with merge field chips inside list items.

 Block-level styling